muratk5n/thirdwave/en/2022/11/battery-electric.md

 Requirement is 4 times of reserves
 ```

-We cannot even transition all driving to a lion based system.
+We cannot even migrate all driving to a lion based system.

 For total energy use the picture is more grim.
 According to
 [EIA](https://en.wikipedia.org/wiki/World_energy_consumption),